trevi-software/l10n-ethiopia/l10n_et_tz/README.rst

 |badge1| |badge2| |badge3|

-This module makes the timezone of Ethiopia the default timezone for users.
+This module makes the timezone of Ethiopia the default timezone for users and partners.

 **Table of contents**